potblitd/DigiLog-Clock/DigiDisk/README.md

 </p>

 ### PCB
 The board not only integrates all the electronic components, but also includes the mounting holes for the servo motors.
 In this way, no additonal mounting plates must be manufactured.
-Here, spacers are placed on a long screw to hold the servo in a straight position against the PCB.
-The precise mounting of the servos is crucial to avoid the rotating disks rubbing each other.
 The outline of the PCB is 80mm high by 180mm wide.

 <p align="center">
   <img src="images/pcb-front.JPG" width="800" />